Event Management

 Erik Lundberg, University of Gothenburg, Sweden

-Emily Mace, Anglia Ruskin University, UK
+Emily Mace, Angila Ruskin University, UK

 Judith Mair, University of Queensland, Australia